metno/S-ENDA-documentation/source/use_case_NINA.rst

 ..
 Other, legitimate usage scenarios that can take place within this Use Case.

-- The occurence data is found on on `gbif.org <https://www.gbif.org/>`_ or on data repositories (usually a part of published papers that have archived data) - there are 410 records with location data on gbif.
+- The occurence data is found on on `gbif.org <https://www.gbif.org/>`_ or on data repositories (usually a part of published papers that have archived data)
 - The climate and weather observation data must still be found from MET.

 UML diagram